mafredri/phoenix-typings/README.md

 ## Installing

 ```
-npm install -g typescript typings tslint

 # Inside project
-npm install --save typescript typings tslint
+npm install --save typescript typings
-typings init
+./node_modules/.bin/typings init
-typings install github:mafredri/phoenix-typings --ambient --save
+./node_modules/.bin/typings install github:mafredri/phoenix-typings --global --save
 ```

 ## Using

-Typings for the DOM conflict with these typings, this means you will want to ignore `lib.dom.d.ts` (`lib.d.ts` includes `lib.dom.d.ts` which makes it unsuitable as well).

-Do this by using the `compilerOptions/noLib` property and explicitly specifying which `files` to include in your `tsconfig.json`.
+Once `phoenix-typings` has been installed they are ready to be used with a correctly configued `tsconfig.json`.
+Care should be taken not to enable the TypeScript DOM library.

 Here's a simple example `tsconfig.json`: